E-flat minor: Music in E-flat minor

 In the 24 canonic keys, most of the composers preferred E-flat minor, while Johann Sebastian Bach, Sergei Lyapunov, and Manuel Ponce preferred D-sharp minor.

 In Book 1 of The Well-Tempered Clavier by Bach, Prelude No. 8 is written in E-flat minor while the following fugue is written in D-sharp minor.
 In Book 2, both movements are in D-sharp minor.

 Haydn's Piano Trio No. 41, H. XV.31 in two movements, composed in 1794/95, one of the "London Trios", is in E-flat minor.

 Beethoven applied E-flat minor to the slow introduction in the sixth (last) movement of his Septet Op.
 20 by adding accidentals while bearing the key signature of E-flat major (three flats).
 The "Introduction" to his oratorio Christ on the Mount of Olives is also in this key, but with the full six-flat signature.

+The fifth of Schubert's 6 Grandes Marches, D. 819 is in this key.

 The final piece in Brahms' Klavierstücke, Op.
 118, No. 6, is in E-flat minor.
 The piece, like many pieces in this key, is dark and funereal, being based on the Dies irae chant.
 Schubert ended his Impromptus No. 2, D. 899, in E-flat minor, the parallel key to its opening E-flat major, and so did Brahms in his Rhapsody No. 4, Op.
 119. Another impromptu by Schubert in this key is the first from D. 946.
 His march No. 5 from 6 Grandes marches, D. 819 is likewise in E-flat minor.
 Chopin wrote his Etude No.6, Op.
 10, his Polonaise No. 2, Op.
 26, and his Prelude No. 14, Op.
 28 in E-flat minor.

 Tchaikovsky's 1812 Overture is a sonata form in E-flat minor framed by an extended introduction and a long coda, both in E-flat major.